All Episodes

 The amount of money that we pay for this.

-I mean, I can understand a you know th the the the uh primary system going down, but the backup and everything else at the same time uh is just getting to the point.
+I mean, I can understand the primary system going down, but the backup and everything else at the same time is just getting to the point.

-I I don't know how other businesses stay in business when they have to work with Bell South or when they have to work with ATT.
+I don't know how other businesses stay in business when they have to work with Bell South, when they have to work with AT ⁇ T.

-Uh and and of course the the third problem we've got here has nothing to do with them.
+And of course, the third problem we've got here has nothing to do with them.

-Uh at any rate, here's this here's this final little bite from Richard Posner on Hardball.
+At any rate, here's this final little bite from Richard Posner on Hardball.

-Andrew Mitchell asks him, Well, where do you come down, Judge, on the side of security trumping civil liberties?
+Andrea Mitchell asks him, well, where do you come down, Judge, on the side of security trumping civil liberties?

-I think in this situation, you have to ask yourself as a citizen, would you be terribly worried if you knew that the government was collecting uh uh your, you know, digitizing your phone conversations and email conversations and having them searched by computers for possible information relevant to terrorism.
+I think in this situation, you have to ask yourself as a citizen, would you be terribly worried if you knew that the government was collecting your digitizing your phone conversations and email conversations and having them searched by computers for possible information relevant to terrorism?

-If that disturbs you terribly, that's gonna, you know, uh affect your judgment of this balance between security and and civil liberties.
+If that disturbs you terribly, that's going to affect your judgment of this balance between security and civil liberties.

 And there you have it.